nichoth/buying-things/README.md

 > Now that we have data available, let’s create `functions/get-products.js` to load the data and return it for use in our frontend.

+**Product data should come from a combination CMS & inventory db.**

 For Netlify to deploy our serverless functions, we need to tell it where they’re located.
 To do this, we need to modify netlify.toml with a functions setting and add our functions directory as the value.

 Run `npx ntl dev` then visit `http://localhost:8888/.netlify/functions/get-products` to run the function.

 To load the product data into the frontend of our site, we need to add some client-side JavaScript.
 See `/public/js/load-products.js`

-This function uses the built-in Fetch API to load the response from our serveless function
+This function uses the built-in Fetch API to load the response from our serverless function

 ------------------------------